Znis/LF-SE-Fellowship-Node-Assignment-Todos-App/README.md

 - __assignment-3__
 It extends the feature of assignment-2 with HTTP Status codes, Custom Error, Authorization with roles and permissions and logger.
+The app can be run on docker with docker-compose command.

+- __assignment-4__
+It extends the feature of assignment-3 with Input Schema Validation.
 Following are the usage routes for the API:
    - Todos
 POST /todos/ -> fetch all the todos.